 La Vie en Rose, Louis Armstrong, 1950

 Dressing vegetables with WOW!
-A series of 4 with unusual, inspirational and nutritional ideas.
+A series with unusual, inspirational and nutritional ideas.

 Salsa verde fresco